 - Manuel Akanji – 24 – CB – 79/85 – Dortmund

 Moving across to Dortmund, Manuel Akanji is another great young centre back with tons of room to grow.
 He’s a solid, if expensive, buy for any big club across europe.
 It’s not the most realistic signing after the sale of Diallo in the summer, but a fun one nonetheless.

 - Jonathan Tah – 24 – CB – 81/86 – Leverkusen

 Sticking in Germany once again, Jonathan Tah has long been courted by top clubs after years of solid performances for Leverkusen.
 While he’s had a tougher time for his national team, those wobbles haven’t been transferred to his in-game stats, which are great across the board.

-Yet another Germany-based duo, either of the Eintracht wing backs would be a solid addition to top and middle tier teams.
+Yet another Germany-based duo, the Eintracht wing backs were vital in their sucessful seasons under Niko Kovac and Adi Hutter, and would be a solid addition to top and middle tier teams.
 They’re not the best defenders based on their tackling stats, but both have incredible stamina, good pace, and can carry the ball well – which is vital in FIFA 20.

 The future of Portugal’s back line, Ruben Dias already has strong physicals and a good standing tackle.
 With a potential of 86 his best years are yet to come, and he’d suit a variety of top clubs.